phetsims/paper-land/docs/setup/install.md

 6. Open [localhost:3000](http://localhost:3000/) in your browser and follow the links on the landing page.

 You should be good to go!
-Move on to [setting up your devices](../setup/device-setup.md) or straight to the [overview and tutorial](../setup/tutorial.md).
+Move on to [setting up your devices](../setup/device-setup.md) or straight to the [interface overview](../setup/interface-overview.md).

 ### Recommended Start Up